 Breakdown: On the surface, this looks like a really silly manga.
 And, yeah, the premise is a bit of a hurdle to get over, but it’s, surprisingly, a pretty good one-shot.
 You really feel for Akira’s plight even if they play up all sorts of the obviously awkward aspects of being a dog, even some that are played up pretty much just for awkwardness based on the fact that he’s actually a teenage boy.
 For instance, she bathes with him and sleeps with him, and even lets him, accidentally, put his face in her naked crotch.

 Akira was just born with a really ‘evil’ looking face.
 Even as a baby he was feared by people, including his parents.
 Because of this, he didn’t have any real friends and no close relationships.
-He was challenged by all sorts of thugs and earned a reputation due to his fighting back, and kicking ass at that.
+He was challenged by all sorts of thugs and earned a reputation due to his fighting back and kicking ass.

-They remain as a happy family until one of Hinata’s creepy classmates comes into Hinata’s apartment uninvited (the door was unlocked – She has a bad habit of doing that).
+They remain as a happy family until one of Hinata’s creepy classmates comes into Hinata’s apartment uninvited.
 When he believes she liked Akira and not him, he attacks her with a box cutter.
 Akira protects her and nearly gets stabbed, but Hinata protects him and gets cut in the process.
 Akira then goes crazy and knocks the boy out of the apartment and into a tree.